passkeydeveloper/passkeys.dev/content/docs/use-cases/high-assurance/index.md

     }
     ```

-    {{< callout context="note" title="Note" icon="info-circle" >}}If the relying party accepts various authenticator assurance levels, it's crucial to consider the UV flag in conjunction with other authentication factors when assessing risk.{{< /callout >}}
+    {{< callout context="note" title="Note on user verification" icon="info-circle" >}}If the relying party accepts various authenticator assurance levels, it's crucial to consider the UV flag in conjunction with other authentication factors when assessing risk.{{< /callout >}}

 1. **Attestation and Metadata Handling:** Verify authenticator attestation
     1. Request `direct` attestation during passkey creation